HVML/PurC-Midnight-Commander/README.md

 Here are some tips:

-1. In the default screen, you can select a HTML file, press `F3` or click `View` on the button bar to load the file and show the DOM tree in the DOM viewer.
+1. In the default screen, you can choose a HTML file, press `F3` or click `View` on the button bar to load the file and show the DOM tree in the DOM viewer.
+1. If there is some clients connected to the renderer server and load a HTML content successfully, you can also choose `DOM viewer` in the `Commands` pull-down menu to show the DOM viewer.
 1. In the DOM viewer, you can press `F3` or click `Switch` on the button bar to switch to another opened HTML file or loaded uDOM.
 1. In the DOM viewer, you can use `Tab` key to travel among widgets.
    In the DOM Tree widget, you can use arrow keys to travel the elements, fold or unfold a sub tree in DOM Tree widget.

-### Sample Client
+### Run Sample Client

 First, change to the `build/` directory: